 Financial concerns are central to many of the decisions made in the property industry.
 While it is necessary for you to have an understanding of financial matters in your role as a property manager, your role is not to act as a financial consultant.
 To do so would not be ethically or legally sound.
+So are you allowed to give financial advice?

 If you want to move into this role, consider obtaining a qualification from a Registered Training Organisation such as The Australian College of Professionals.
 If you have an interest in the financial sector, working towards a full qualification in your chosen field is straightforward, accessible and affordable with ACOP.